Preparing to Go

 All fees are paid on a per-semester basis.
 You will be able to pay fees only after you have submitted all forms and information to IPI.

-All students going outside of the US must purchase UAF Health Insurance or complete an insurance waiver form in order to complete fee payment.
+All students going outside of the US must purchase one of two approved insurance plans in order to be registered for placeholder credits.

-If you are having someone handle your Business Office affairs for you, please let that office know before you go.
+If you are having someone handle your Office of the Bursar affairs for you, please let that office know before you go.

 - 15 undergraduate UAF credits (7 lower-division and 8 upper-division credits) or 9 graduate UAF credits at your normal rate: resident, WUE, or non-resident rate